 where $g_t=\nabla_x f(x_t,y_t)$ and $H_t=H(x_t,y_t)$ are inexact first-order and second-order information of $P(x)$ at $x_t$, respectively; $\sigma$ and $r$ are constants, which will be specified later. \end{itemize} The detailed algorithm is formally stated in Algorithm \ref{alg:1}.

-Note that in the trust region subproblem \eqref{tr}, the trust region radius varies with the gradient norm.
-When $\|g_t\| \leqslant \epsilon$, we fix the trust region radius to $\mathcal{O}(\sqrt{\epsilon})$.
-If we set $\sigma= 0$ and fix the trust region radius to $\mathcal{O}(\sqrt{\epsilon})$, then the GRTR algorithm is equivalent to the MINIMAX-TR algorithm \cite{Yao2024TwoTR}.
+Note that in the trust-region subproblem \eqref{tr}, the trust-region radius varies with the gradient norm.
+When $\|g_t\| \leqslant \epsilon$, we fix the trust-region radius to $\mathcal{O}(\sqrt{\epsilon})$.
+If we set $\sigma= 0$ and fix the trust-region radius to $\mathcal{O}(\sqrt{\epsilon})$, then the GRTR algorithm is equivalent to the MINIMAX-TR algorithm \cite{Yao2024TwoTR}.
 Compared with the MINIMAX-TRACE algorithm \cite{Yao2024TwoTR}, the GRTR algorithm does not need to calculate the function value of $P(x)$.
-Note that in the trust region subproblem \eqref{tr}, the trust region radius varies with the gradient norm.
-When $\|g_t\| \leqslant \epsilon$, we fix the trust region radius to $\mathcal{O}(\sqrt{\epsilon})$.
-If we set $\sigma= 0$ and fix the trust region radius to $\mathcal{O}(\sqrt{\epsilon})$, then the GRTR algorithm is equivalent to the MINIMAX-TR algorithm \cite{Yao2024TwoTR}.
+Note that in the trust-region subproblem \eqref{tr}, the trust-region radius varies with the gradient norm.
+When $\|g_t\| \leqslant \epsilon$, we fix the trust-region radius to $\mathcal{O}(\sqrt{\epsilon})$.
+If we set $\sigma= 0$ and fix the trust-region radius to $\mathcal{O}(\sqrt{\epsilon})$, then the GRTR algorithm is equivalent to the MINIMAX-TR algorithm \cite{Yao2024TwoTR}.
 Compared with the MINIMAX-TRACE algorithm \cite{Yao2024TwoTR}, the GRTR algorithm does not need to calculate the function value of $P(x)$.

 In the next section, we will prove that for solving \eqref{P} to obtain an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point of $P(x)$, the iteration complexity of the GRTR algorithm is $\tilde{\mathcal{O}}(\ell^{1.5}\rho^{0.5}\mu^{-1.5}\epsilon^{-1.5})$.
 Our complexity analysis extends the framework of monotonic function value reduction of $P(x)$ from \cite{Jiang2023AUT}, categorizing iterations into distinct cases where each iteration either achieves sufficient descent in the objective value or induces linear contraction of the gradient norm.
 The key distinction lies in addressing the challenge of GRTR's trust-region subproblem: the inherent inexactness from approximate gradient $g_t=\nabla_x f(x_t,y_t)$ and Hessian $H_t=H(x_t,y_t)$ introduces significant challenges absent in standard trust-region analyses.
 Our main contribution centers on rigorously quantifying these approximation errors through novel inner-loop convergence characterizations, coupled with systematic parameter selection strategies.
 This enables us to establish a noise-resistant iteration process with guaranteed monotonic descent while maintaining the overall iteration complexity - critical advancements that distinguish our analysis from conventional trust-region theory.